 However, if aggregate demand declines, the opposite holds true.
 Falling demand tends to lead to reduced price pressures and thus also to falling inflation or, in rare, extreme cases, to persistent, crisis-like deflation.

 Changes on the supply side also have an impact on the price level.
 Since these supply-side changes are usually associated with cost changes, this is called cost-push inflation.
 One example would be higher production costs as a result of rising energy prices because energy is needed to produce almost every good in an economy.
-Wages are also an important cost component for enterprises.
-Suppliers will usually try to pass on their increasing costs to consumers.
-Higher production costs are therefore often followed by rising prices for consumers, leading to cost-push inflation.
+Disrupted supply chains can also significantly increase input costs for enterprises.
+Wages are likewise an important cost component for enterprises.
+Enterprises will usually try to pass on their increasing costs to consumers.
+Higher production costs are therefore often followed by rising prices, leading to cost-push inflation.

 To put an end to inflation, the German government carried out a currency reform in November 1923.
 Rentenmark banknotes were issued by the Rentenbank, which was established specifically for this purpose.
 The total volume was limited to 3.2 billion Rentenmark.
 From 20 November 1923, people could exchange the inflated Mark for Rentenmark at a rate of one trillion to one.
-The Rentenmark was kept stable by a monetary policy that was strictly oriented towards preserving the value of money as well as fiscal consolidation.
+The Rentenmark was kept stable by a monetary policy that was strictly oriented to preserving the value of money and consolidating public finances.

 However, hyperinflation is not just a phenomenon from the distant past.
-It can happen again at any time, even today.
+It can happen again any time, even today.
 In November 2008, for example, Zimbabwe experienced a period in which prices doubled every 24.7 hours.
-The government printed banknotes in larger and larger denominations (up to a value of 100 trillion Zimbabwean dollar) before being forced to abandon the Zimbabwean dollar in February 2009.
-In Venezuela, too, the currency has been depreciating at an increasingly rapid pace for a few years now.
-In autumn 2018, the International Monetary Fund (IMF) expected the inflation rate in Venezuela to be 10 million percent in 2019.
+The government had banknotes printed in ever larger denominations (up to a value of 100 trillion Zimbabwean dollar), fuelling inflation more and more, and was forced to abandon the Zimbabwean dollar in February 2009.
+In Venezuela, too, the currency depreciated at an increasingly rapid pace over several years.
+According to the Central Bank of Venezuela, the inflation rate was just over 130,000% in 2018.

 Changes in the price level cannot be measured using individual prices.